Nouakchott

 Mauritania is known for Sahara desert landscapes, ancient caravan towns (ksour), and wild Atlantic coastline nature—especially Banc d’Arguin.

-For a simple intro (Nouakchott + nearby coast), 3–5 days works.
-For the Adrar desert circuit and heritage towns, plan 6–9 days.
+For a simple intro, 3–5 days works.
+For the Adrar desert circuit (Atar, Chinguetti, Ouadane, Terjit), plan 6–9 days.
 Add Banc d’Arguin for 8–12 days total.

-Share your travel dates, number of travelers, and interests (desert route, ksour heritage, coastal nature), and we’ll help you plan a smooth Mauritania itinerary.
+Share your travel dates, number of travelers, and interests (desert circuit, ksour heritage, coastal nature), and we’ll help you plan a smooth Mauritania itinerary.

-Tell us your dates + your priorities (Nouakchott, Adrar, Chinguetti, Ouadane, Banc d’Arguin, Nouadhibou).
+Tell us your dates + your priorities (Nouakchott, Atar/Adrar, Chinguetti, Ouadane, Terjit, Banc d’Arguin, Nouadhibou).

 Official website: https://mtravelandtoursbi.com